-The main purpose of the scheme is to allow disabled and blind people to park closer to their destination.
-This includes disabled children over the age of two who meet the conditions.
+The main purpose of the scheme is to allow disabled and blind (severely sight impaired) people to park closer to their destination.
+This includes disabled children over the age of 2 who meet the conditions.
 The person entitled to have a badge may be a driver or a passenger.

 When a vehicle is parked, the Blue Badge should be displayed so that the holder's name and the date of expiry are visible.
 If you do not display the badge correctly you could get a parking fine and you may also be fined if you use an out-of-date Blue Badge.

 What does the Blue Badge entitle you to do?

 - Park without charge or time limit at parking meters and in 'on-street' disabled parking bays.

 - Park without a time limit in streets where waiting is allowed for limited periods.

 - Park on single or double yellow lines for up to three hours in England and Wales (although there are some restrictions).
 In Scotland there is no time limit.

 However, a Blue Badge is not a licence to park anywhere.
 Some restrictions do apply and the above is for guidance only.
 For example, you cannot park in bus or cycle lanes, when loading restrictions apply, etc. Also, the Blue Badge scheme does not apply to off-street or private car parks such as supermarket car parks.
 Although these private car parks often have designated disabled parking, the car park owner decides whether or not disabled people can park for free.
 You will need to read the full instructions when you get a Blue Badge.